mbenson025/mvc-tech-blog/README.md

 <br>

-This application can be used by entering the following commands-
+This application can be used locally by entering the following commands-

 <br>